ndd21/PHYS281/docs/demo-compound-data-types.md

 <class 'tuple'>
 ```

-You cannot extend or append to a tuples, but you can concatenate two tuples to get a new tuple:
+You cannot extend or append to a tuple, but you can concatenate two tuples to get a new tuple:

 ```python
 x = (1, 2)